Princess Beatrice: Marriage and family

-In March 2019, Beatrice attended a fundraising event at the National Portrait Gallery, London, accompanied by property developer Edoardo Mapelli Mozzi, the son of Alex Mapelli-Mozzi, a former British Olympian and descendant of the Italian nobility; the BBC describes Edoardo as "also a count", like his father; however, that title is not officially recognised in Italy or the UK.
+In March 2019, Beatrice attended a fundraising event at the National Portrait Gallery, London, accompanied by the Anglo-Italian property developer Edoardo Mapelli Mozzi.
+The only son of former Alpine skier for the Great Britain Olympic team Alex Mapelli Mozzi, the title of Count of the Kingdom of Italy was awarded to legitimate male-line descendants of the Mapelli Mozzi family in 1913 by King Victor Emmanuel III with remainder to all male descendants of Edo's great-grandfather, Paolo Mapelli Mozzi (1854–1921).
+His hereditary title may continue to be used by social courtesy, its legal standing in Italy having ceased in 1948 while having no formal recognition in the United Kingdom or Italy.

 The couple are believed to have begun dating in September 2018.
-Together, they attended the wedding of Lady Gabriella Windsor, Beatrice's second cousin once removed.

-Princess Beatrice and Mozzi became engaged in Italy in September 2019, with their engagement formally announced by the Duke of York's Office on 26 September.
+Together, they attended the May 2019 wedding of Lady Gabriella Windsor, Beatrice's second cousin once removed.
+Princess Beatrice and Mapelli Mozzi became engaged in Italy in September 2019, their betrothal being formally announced by Andrew's office on 26 September.

-The wedding was scheduled to take place on 29 May 2020 at the Chapel Royal at St James's Palace, followed by a private reception in the gardens of Buckingham Palace, but first the reception and then the wedding itself were postponed because of the COVID-19 pandemic.
-The wedding was eventually held in private on 17 July 2020, at the Royal Chapel of All Saints, Royal Lodge, Windsor, and was not publicly announced in advance.
-Beatrice's father walked her down the aisle.
-Her wedding dress was a remodelled Norman Hartnell dress that was lent by the Queen, and she wore the Queen Mary Fringe Tiara that was also worn by the Queen at her own wedding.
+Their wedding was initially scheduled to take place on 29 May 2020 at the Chapel Royal at St James's Palace, followed by a private reception in Buckingham Palace Gardens, but first the reception and then the wedding itself were postponed because of the COVID-19 pandemic.
+Beatrice finally married Mapelli Mozzi in a private ceremony on 17 July 2020, at the Royal Chapel of All Saints, Royal Lodge, Windsor.
+Her father's friendship with Jeffrey Epstein, an American financier and convicted sex offender also greatly impacted on Beatrice's wedding plans, after Andrew's ill-fated BBC interview prompted his retirement from royal duties, her wedding arrangements were scaled down.
+Although her father walked Beatrice down the aisle, Andrew did not feature in the official wedding portraits released by Buckingham Palace.
+Her wedding dress was a remodelled Sir Norman Hartnell dress that was lent by the Queen, and she wore the Queen Mary Fringe Tiara that was also worn by the Queen at her own wedding.

-Princess Beatrice has a stepson, Christopher Woolf (born 2016), her husband's child from a relationship with architect Dara Huang.
-She gave birth to a daughter, Sienna Elizabeth Mapelli Mozzi, on 18 September 2021 at the Chelsea and Westminster Hospital in Chelsea, London.
-With the death of Queen Elizabeth II on 8 September 2022, the child became tenth in line to the throne.
+Beatrice, who has a stepson, Christopher Woolf ("Wolfie") from her husband's previous relationship with architect Dara Huang, gave birth to a daughter, Sienna Elizabeth Mapelli Mozzi, on 18 September 2021 at the Chelsea and Westminster Hospital in London.
+At birth, Sienna Mapelli Mozzi was eleventh in line to the British throne, and following the death of Queen Elizabeth II on 8 September 2022, she is now tenth in line.

 Sienna was christened at the Chapel Royal at St James's Palace, on 29 April 2022.

-Beatrice and her husband lived at a four-bedroom apartment at St James's Palace, but reportedly moved to a manor home in the Cotswolds in late 2022.
+Beatrice and her husband lived at first in a four-bedroom apartment at St James's Palace, but reportedly moved to a Cotswolds manor house in late 2022.

-Activities
+Beatrice gave birth to their second daughter, Athena Elizabeth Rose, on 22 January 2025 at the Chelsea and Westminster Hospital, London, several weeks prematurely.
+Athena Mapelli Mozzi is eleventh in line to the British throne.